raybags-web-dev/raybags-web-dev/README.md

 ## THERE YOU ARE 👋.
 I'm Raymond, passionate about the internet of things.
-I love and enjoy working with, transforming and visualizing data from different sources.
+I enjoy working with data in its different formats.

 1. ### Passionate About:
-  - Data
+  - Data [ ETLs, ELTs ]
   - Web development
   - Cloud computing